Tax Guide for Home-Based Businesses

 - Sales in Interstate or Foreign Commerce – see publication 101, Sales Delivered Outside California.

-For a list of all exemptions, please see publication 61, Sales and Use Taxes: Exemptions and Exclusions.
+For a list of all exemptions, please see publication 61, Sales and Use Taxes: Tax Expenditures.

 We encourage you to visit the Governor's Office of Business and Economic Development webpage (GO-Biz) to help you determine if other state, federal, and local agencies have any licensing or registration requirements that may affect you.